rajatbarca/Crack-Detection-using-IWR1443/README.md

 # Crack-Detection-using-IWR1443
-A combined crack detection setup using Arduino and IWR1443 The porject containg accelerometer reading along X,Y and Z-axis.
+A combined crack detection setup using Arduino and IWR1443
+//The project containg accelerometer reading along X,Y and Z-axis.